 The Company employs an enterprise-wide approach to all risk taking and risk management activities.
 The Company's enterprise risk management framework sets out policies and standards of practice related to governance, identification and monitoring, measurement and control, and mitigation of key risks.
-Individual risk management strategies are in place for each specific key risk within the Company's broad risk categories: market and liquidity which includes market price, interest rate, foreign currency and liquidity risks, credit, underwriting, and operational.
+Individual risk management strategies are in place for each specific key risk within the Company's broad risk categories: market and liquidity which includes market price and interest rate, credit, foreign currency, underwriting, and operational and liquidity risks.